Seniors Are Shrugging Off Climate Change Science for These Reasons

 ©Image license via Shutterstock

 For many older adults, every day brings a roster of pressing tasks: medical checkups, medication management, home maintenance, and sometimes caregiving for spouses or friends.
 These personal responsibilities demand time, energy, and emotional bandwidth, leaving little room for abstract concerns like melting ice caps or endangered species.
-Climate change can feel like an academic debate rather than an urgent call to action, especially when contrasted with the immediate realities of aging bodies and shrinking bank accounts, experts at MDPI reported.
+Climate change can feel like an academic debate rather than an urgent call to action, especially when contrasted with the immediate realities of aging bodies and shrinking bank accounts.

 2. They may feel powerless to make a meaningful impact